umami-hep/umami-preprocessing/docs/index.md

 ## Introduction
-Input ntuples for the preprocessing are produced using the [training-dataset-dumper](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper) which which converts from ROOT files to HDF5 ntuples.
+Input ntuples for the preprocessing are produced using the [training-dataset-dumper](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper) which converts from ROOT files to HDF5 ntuples.
 A list of available h5 ntuples is maintained in the central [FTAG documentation pages](https://ftag.docs.cern.ch/software/samples/).
 However, the ntuples listed there are not directly suitable for algorithm training and require preprocessing (handled by this package).